learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 # Managing Your Schedule

+AAQ is open from 9am - 1am EST Monday-Friday and 9am - 12am Saturday and Sunday, except on major holidays.
 Schedule and availability management is done through [WhenIWork](https://app.wheniwork.com).

 ## Setting Your Availability